A Categorical Semantics for Linear Logical Frameworks: Conclusions and Future Work

 An indexed category of spectra over topological spaces has been studied as a setting for stable homotopy theory \cite{may2006parametrized,ponto2012duality}.
 It has been shown to admit $I$-, $\otimes$-, $\multimap$-, and $\Sigma$-types.
-The natural candidate for a comprehension adjunction, here, is that between the infinite suspension spectrum and the infinite loop space: $L\dashv M\;\;=\;\;\Sigma^\infty\dashv \Omega^\infty$.
+The natural candidate for a comprehension adjunction here is that between the infinite suspension spectrum and the infinite loop space: $L\dashv M\;\;=\;\;\Sigma^\infty\dashv \Omega^\infty$.
 A detailed examination of the situation and an explanation of the relation with the Goodwillie calculus is desirable.
 This might fit in with our ultimate objective of a linear analysis of homotopy type theory.

 Another fascinating possibility is that of models related to quantum mechanics.
 Non-dependent linear type theory has found interesting interpretations in quantum computation \cite{AbrDun:CQLv2:2004}.
-The question rises if the extension to dependent linear types has a natural counterpart in physics and could e.g. provide stronger type systems for quantum computing.
-Also suggestive is Schreiber's work \cite{schreiber2014quantization}, in which it is sketched how linear dependent types can serve as a language to talk about quantum field theory and quantisation in particular.
+The question arises whether the extension to dependent linear types has a natural counterpart in physics and could, for example, provide stronger type systems for quantum computing.
+Also suggestive is Schreiber's work \cite{schreiber2014quantization}, which sketches how linear dependent types can serve as a language to talk about quantum field theory and quantisation in particular.

-Finally, there are still plenty of theoretical questions within the type theory.
-Can we find interesting models with type dependency on the co-Kleisli category of $!$ and can we make sense of additive $\Sigma$- and $\mathrm{Id}$-types, e.g. from the point of view of syntax?
-Or should we perhaps doubt the canonicity of the Girard translation and accept that dependent types are more naturally modeled in co-Eilenberg-Moore categories?
-Is there an equivalent of strong/dependent E-rules for ILDTT and how do we model interesting intensional $\mathrm{Id}$-types?
+Finally, there are still many theoretical questions about the type theory.
+Can we find interesting models with type dependency on the co-Kleisli category of $!$, and can we make sense of additive $\Sigma$- and $\mathrm{Id}$-types, for example from the point of view of syntax?
+Or should we perhaps doubt the canonicity of the Girard translation and accept that dependent types are more naturally modelled in co-Eilenberg-Moore categories?
+Is there an analogue of strong/dependent E-rules for ILDTT and how do we model interesting intensional $\mathrm{Id}$-types?
 Does the Curry-Howard correspondence extend in its full glory: do we have a propositions-as-types interpretation of linear predicate logic in ILDTT?
-These questions need to be addressed by a combination of research into the formal system and study of specific models.
-We hope that the general framework we sketched will play its part in connecting all the different sides of the story: from syntax to semantics; from computer science and logic to geometry and physics.
+These questions call for a combination of research into the formal system and the study of specific models.
+We hope that the general framework sketched here will play its part in connecting all the different sides of the story: from syntax to semantics; from computer science and logic to geometry and physics.